 Again, you can cut up your chicken chashu and use it as an ingredients for chahan too!

-You can use the marinade as sauce for chicken chashu don
+Use as sauce for chicken chashu don

 If you want to use your chicken chashu to make chicken chashu don (rice bowl), you can drizzle some of the marinade as an additional sauce.